CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-3.md

       > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

+      - Go to the **Lab Validation** tab.
+      - Click on the **Validate** button under the **Actions** section for *Exercise 3: View the GitHub Copilot tab with multiple suggestions*
-      - If you receive a success message, you can proceed to the next task.
+      - A success message indicates you’re ready for the next task.
+Proceed accordingly.
-      - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+      - If not, review the message, revisit the lab guide, and attempt the step again.
       - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ### Summary